-- (1) Except for proposed orders submitted to the court, starting 1 inch from the top of the first page, the following information must appear in the upper left-hand corner of the first page of each paper presented for filing, except that in multiparty actions or proceedings, reference may be made to the signature page for the complete list of parties represented: - (A) Name of the attorney (or if in propria persona, of the party); - (B) E-mail address; - (C) Idaho State Bar Number (if applicable); - (D) Office mailing address; - (E) Telephone number; - (F) Facsimile number; and - (G) Specific identification of the party represented by name and interest in the litigation (i.e., debtor, creditor, plaintiff, defendant, etc.). - (2) Any pleading, motion or other paper presented for filing must be submitted in 12 to 14 font, with the exception of forms, exhibits, attachments or other documents which cannot be converted to this font.
+- (1) Except for proposed orders submitted to the court, Official Forms under Rule 9009, and Idaho Form Chapter 13 Plan, starting 1 inch from the top of the first page, the following information must appear in the upper left-hand corner of the first page of each paper presented for filing, except that in multiparty actions or proceedings, reference may be made to the signature page for the complete list of parties represented: - (A) Name of the attorney (or if in propria persona, of the party); - (B) E-mail address; - (C) Idaho State Bar Number (if applicable); - (D) Office mailing address; - (E) Telephone number; - (F) Facsimile number; and - (G) Specific identification of the party represented by name and interest in the litigation (i.e., debtor, creditor, plaintiff, defendant, etc.). - (2) Any pleading, motion or other paper presented for filing must be submitted in 12 to 14 font, with the exception of forms, exhibits, attachments or other documents which cannot be converted to this font.